Barrington Research Maintains Koppers Holdings (KOP) Outperform Recommendation

 What is the Fund Sentiment?

-There are 464 funds or institutions reporting positions in Koppers Holdings.
-This is an increase of 12 owner(s) or 2.65% in the last quarter.
-Average portfolio weight of all funds dedicated to KOP is 0.08%, an increase of 3.85%.
-Total shares owned by institutions decreased in the last three months by 0.46% to 24,395K shares.
+There are 463 funds or institutions reporting positions in Koppers Holdings.
+This is an increase of 9 owner(s) or 1.98% in the last quarter.
+Average portfolio weight of all funds dedicated to KOP is 0.08%, an increase of 3.18%.
+Total shares owned by institutions increased in the last three months by 0.12% to 24,529K shares.
 The put/call ratio of KOP is 1.99, indicating a bearish outlook.

 What are Other Shareholders Doing?